anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It is not so much our friends' help that helps us, as the confidence of their help.
+Quote: To want to be what one can be is purpose in life.

-By: Epicurus
+By: Cynthia Ozick